martinchernyavskiy/Notes/CS/CS540/Linear Algebra.md

 - Vectors like this are called *principal components*
 - In a 2d example, the goal is to find a line that minimizes the sum of squared distances to xi's
 	- the *optimal* line is called principal component 1
+	- the variance is maximized, so less important data is list
 - Given arbitrary input of vectors
 	- We center data so that the mean of these vectors is equal to 0
+	- For each vector we subtract the sample mean
 - We obtain as an output the principal components which are orthogonal
 	- We also obtain covariance matrix (dxd) which describes how the different dimensions of the data vary together $S=\frac{1}{n-1}\sum_{i=1}^{n}x_{i}x_{i}^T$
 	- Principal components are the top-m eigenvectors of this covariance matrix